Sign up to our Newsletter

 4. Can I Get a Law School Scholarship with a 3.5 GPA?

-Yes, you can!
+Yes, you can get a law school scholarship with a 3.5 GPA.
 Some scholarships even have a lower minimum GPA, although you should always strive to put your best foot forward academically.

 5. When Do You Apply for Scholarships?